spinnaker/fiat/README.md

 ### Applications
 Applications are the combination of config metadata pulled from Front50 and server group names (e.g., application-stack-details).
 Application permissions sit beside application configuration in S3/Google Cloud Storage.

-#### Application Prefixes
-In addition to storing application-level permissions, fiat stores application-prefix level permissions in Front50.
-Prefix permissions cover all applications whose names starts with the prefix.
-For example, prefix `abc*` covers all applications whose name starts with `abc`.

-Application permissions are calculated in an additive way when multiple entries cover the same application.
-For example, if we have two prefix entries:
-- `*`: That sets the `WRITE` permission to `group1` for all applications
-- `abc*`: That sets the `WRITE` permission to `group2` for applications starting with `abc`

-And one application entry:
-- `abcdefgh`: That sets the `WRITE` permission to `group3` for application `abcdefgh`

-Then application `abcdefgh` will have `WRITE` permission for groups `group1`, `group2` and `group3`

-##### Note about application prefixes and unknown applications:
-In fiat, you could add a configuration specifying that you want to "allow access to unknown applications".
-However, note that this will be overridden if you provide a prefix entry `*`, because this covers all applications, meaning that there are no more unknown applications

 ### Service Accounts
 Fiat Service Accounts are groups that act as a user during automated triggers (say, from a GitHub push or Jenkins build).
 Authorization is built in by making the service account a member of a group specified in `requiredGroupMembership`.

+---

+### Resource Group Permissions
+In addition to storing resource-level permissions, fiat stores resource-group-level permissions in Front50.
+Group permissions cover all resource that comply to a certain restriction specified by the group.
+For example, we might have a group permission that covers all applications whose names starts with the prefix `abc*`.

+When speaking about group permissions, there are three things to consider:
+1. The resource type that the group applies to: Currently, we allow storing resource groups for all resource types, but only process those belonging to applications.
+2. The group type: This specifies the way in which a resource group determines whether a resource belongs to it or not.
+The only type we currently have is prefix group type, which determines whether a resource belongs to the group depending on whether the name of the resource starts with the group prefix.
+3. The group resolution strategy: This specifies how we handle the case when one resource belongs to multiple groups.
+The only current implementation is an "additive" strategy, which adds all the permissions for the groups that contain the resource.

+    For example, if we are using prefix groups, and have two groups:
+    - `*`: That sets the `WRITE` permission to user group `group1` for all applications
+    - `abc*`: That sets the `WRITE` permission to user group `group2` for applications starting with `abc`

+    And we have permissions for application `abcdefgh` that sets the `WRITE` permission to user group `group3`.
+Then application `abcdefgh` will have `WRITE` permission for user groups `group1`, `group2` and `group3`

 ---